Saint Leo the Great School (San Jose)

 Saint Leo the Great School is a private Catholic school (pre-k to 8th) located in the St. Leo's neighborhood of central San Jose, California.
-Founded in 1915, the school is associated with the Saint Leo the Great Church, located on its campus.
+Founded in 1915, the school is associated with the Saint Leo the Great Church, and located on its campus.

 History

 St. Leo the Great School was originally begun by the Sisters of Notre Dame de Namur of Amiens, France and opened in 1915 with 90 students.
 Tuition was $2 per year.
 The original school building is still used today as the preschool, gym, parish hall and kitchen.
 In 1919 the Sisters of Notre Dame were supervising six schools, the others being Notre Dame College, Notre Dame high School, St. Joseph, St. Francis Xavier, and St. Mary.

 In 1925 the Sisters of Notre Dame closed the school; there were then eight grades and 200 students.

 In 1927 the Reverend Henry J. Lyne reopened the school with the support of the Sisters of Charity of the Blessed Virgin Mary.

 St. Leo students won the Bellarmine College Preparatory four-year scholarship in 1937 (Franklin Lawrence) 1938 (Dick Wehner), 1939 (Robert Wehner), 1940 (Louis Mattiesen), and 1940 (Walter E. Rankin, Jr; the third consecutive year a St. Leo student scored top marks on the exam).

 A new school building was built in 1950 to accommodate the school's 445 students, and the original building was converted into a gym.

 In 1984 Principal Sister Dorita Clifford, BVM, was mentioned in the New York Times for her early adoption of computers at the school.

-In 1985 the Sisters of Charity of the Blessed Virgin Mary turned over school administration to the lay staff of the Diocese of San Jose's department of education.
-In 1994 their convent home was turned over to the school for use as extended care and office space.
+In 1985, the Sisters of Charity of the Blessed Virgin Mary turned over school administration to the lay staff of the Diocese of San Jose's department of education.
+In 1994, their convent home was turned over to the school for use as extended care and office space.

 The gym was remodeled in 2006 with $280,000 in donations.
-In 2007 a "Little Lions" preschool was added for three and four-year-olds, with a purpose-built addition to the front of the original school building with its own classroom, bathrooms and play yard.
+In 2007, a "Little Lions" preschool was added for three and four-year-olds, with a purpose-built addition to the front of the original school building with its own classroom, bathrooms and play yard.
 It was the first school in the diocese to have a preschool.
 This is now the pre-kindergarten program.

 The school celebrated its centennial in 2015.